 - The automated system takes advantage of the natural language processing capabilities in Messenger’s platform to understand what people are saying.

-- That means, you can say something like “oh man, I totally forgot my Password” and the bot should understand you need a password reset.
+- That means you can say something like “oh man, I totally forgot my Password” and the bot should understand you need a password reset.
 The bot can also help answer questions about your PayPal payments.
-But when the user’s request goes beyond the bot’s abilities, you’ll be connected with a live rep for help.
+But when the user’s request goes beyond the boat’s abilities, you’ll be connected with a live rep for help.

 - PayPal says it doesn’t have customer service staff dedicated to Messenger alone.
 But is using existing reps to handle in the incoming inquiries.